Updated 7/18/25

 KWAX Classical Oregon, a self-supporting service of the University of Oregon, is a non-commercial, public radio station that has served as a cornerstone of classical radio in Oregon for more than 50 years.

 The legislation would slash $1.1 billion for the Corporation for Public Broadcasting (CPB), which allocates nearly all of the funds to local stations—including KWAX Classical Oregon— for the next two fiscal years.
-The package now moves to the Senate.

 How does federal funding support KWAX?